jeertmans/manim-slides/paper/paper.md

 [available online](https://eertmans.be/research/eucap-presentation/), thanks
 to Manim Slides' HTML feature.

-Also, one of our user created a short
+Also, one of our users created a short
 [video tutorial](https://www.youtube.com/watch?v=Oc9g89VzKsY&ab_channel=TheoremofBeethoven)
 and posted it on YouTube.